Introduction

 }

-This protocol can be implemented as follows:
+Using the broadcast operator, this protocol can be implemented as follows:

 #![allow(unused)]